servetti-polito/neubot/doc/neubot.1.rst

     -a
       Auto-updates.
-When this flag is specified, the privileged daemon checks for updates.
+When this flag is specified, the privileged daemon periodically forks an unprivileged child to check for updates.
 This is how Neubot is started by launchctl(1) on MacOS.

     -d
       Debug.
 When this flag is specified, Neubot runs in